kestra-io/docs/docs/plugin-developer-guide/triggers/README.md

 :::

 ## Documentation
-Don't forget to document your triggers, for this we provide a set of annotations that are explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.
+Remember to document your triggers.
+For this, we provide a set of annotations explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.